Skip Navigation

 Curriculum Overview

 Students at Bishop Seabury follow a core curriculum.
 They focus their scholastic efforts in six primary disciplines: Creative Arts, English, Languages, Math, Science, and Social Studies.
-Elective offerings are limited so that students will achieve greater depth of instruction in core subjects.
 Through this core curriculum, we strive to provide students with in-depth knowledge and to create in them confidence in their own abilities.
 We hope to create lifelong learners through meaningful course instruction that always points forward to the next level of mastery.
 The curriculum as a whole is designed to provide students with a background that will prepare them for success at selective colleges and universities, but we also believe that these skills will serve them throughout their lives.
 All students at Seabury experience significant challenges at each level of instruction, but some students will choose to further challenge themselves through honors courses and Advanced Placement preparation.

 Curriculum Sequencing